 *If you have studied at undergraduate level before and completed your course, you will be classed as an Equivalent or Lower Qualification student (ELQ) and won’t be eligible to receive government or Oxford funding

-Additional information for Modern Languages and Linguistics
+Additional Fees and Charges Information for Modern Languages and Linguistics

 During the year abroad, students pay significantly reduced fees.
 For students who started an undergraduate course from 2012, who are going on their year abroad in 2015, the tuition fees are: